 There is very little debate over either the importance of good schools for California's economic future or the need for better school facilities in the state.
-Proposition 26 would most certainly make it easier for local voters to approve bonds to address school facility needs and so deserves careful consideration.
-When evaluating Proposition 26, voters should consider the following issues:
+Proposition 39 would most certainly make it easier for local voters to approve bonds to address school facility needs and so deserves careful consideration.
+When evaluating Proposition 39, voters should consider the following issues:

-- Does the current two-thirds vote requirement place an unreasonable barrier between school districts and the funds needed to improve inadequate facilities? - Does the discrepancy between the simple majority requirement for state bonds and the two-thirds requirement for local bonds prevent some districts from accessing available state dollars for facility improvements? - Does the current two-thirds vote requirement give certain voters' preferences on school facilities funding greater weight than others? - Are certain types of districts (i.e., districts with higher percentages of poor students) disproportionately effected by the current two-thirds vote requirement?
+- Does the current two-thirds vote requirement place an unreasonable barrier between school districts and the funds needed to improve inadequate facilities? - Does the discrepancy between the simple majority requirement for state bonds and the two-thirds requirement for local bonds prevent some districts from accessing available state dollars for facility improvements? - Does the current two-thirds vote requirement give certain voters' preferences on school facilities funding greater weight than the preferences of other voters? - Are certain types of districts (i.e., districts with higher percentages of poor students) disproportionately affected by the current two-thirds vote requirement?